 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

-If you can’t convince yourself to like a traditional pumpkin pie, you must try my Grandma’s Magical Pumpkin Pie.
+This isn’t your typical pumpkin pie.
 Three layers of goodness, four if you count the crust, will keep you returning for more.

 Grandma made this pie every year.
 We call it “Grandpa’s Favorite Pumpkin Pie.”
 Eating this magical pie is one of my most-anticipated holiday traditions!!

-“This pie is wonderful- smooth, rich custard with a mild pumpkin flavor.
+“This pie is wonderful, smooth, rich custard with a mild pumpkin flavor.
 I have made it several times and everyone loves it.
 I do pre-bake the crust, and add a little extra pie spice to the filling- but these are just personal preferences.
-The recipe is perfect!” —OOLIVIA
+The recipe is perfect!”–OLIVIA

 What Makes the Layers So Magical?